Cristichi/Villainous-CardPhotocopier/README.md

 ## The future

-I might want to add new configuration values for the name of the Villain and Fate decks that are generated.
+I want to add support for extra decks, which might be represented by higher numbers than 0 and 1.

 Also, please contact me if you have any request.